kubernetes/cloud-provider-openstack/README.md

 - Run `kubectl --token $TOKEN get po` or `curl -k -v -XGET  -H "Accept: application/json" -H "Authorization: Bearer $TOKEN" https://localhost:6443/api/v1/namespaces/default/pods`

 NOTE: I've tested this with `hack/local-up-cluster.sh` with RBAC disabled.
 Also, currently the hook is just for Authentication, not for Authorization.
+The Authorization piece is hooked up but currently just returns True all the time.

 More details about Kubernetes Authentication Webhook using Bearer Tokens is at : https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication